-Donations are encouraged and easy to do…see the PayPal link to the right->
+Donations are encouraged and easy to do…see the PayPal link at the bottom of the page

-It will fund avalanche education through the provision of materials such as brochures, videos, and new curriculum, but predominately its focus will be through awarding avalanche education scholarships to young people in the White Mountain area from 6-12th grade, before they begin visiting the backcountry.
+The Education Fund’s focus will be through awarding scholarships for avalanche education to young people in the White Mountain area from 6-12th grade.
 Individual applicants may submit an application in order to attend an avalanche class, or school systems or other organized groups may apply for a scholarship for an age appropriate avalanche clinic.
 The Fund is also open to rescuers who are asked to enter harm’s way to help those hurt or missing in the mountains.
 A member of a volunteer SAR organization may submit an application to enroll in either a local avalanche class or another approved program held elsewhere.

 Applications will be brought forward by the Mount Washington Avalanche Center to the “SAR Working Group.”
 This group meets 10 times a year and is made up of the U.S. Forest Service, the NH Fish and Game and all the volunteer mountain SAR organizations.
 If approved by the SAR Working Group, the applications are forwarded to the Mount Washington Volunteer Ski Patrol for funding.
 The Mount Washington Volunteer Ski Patrol is a NSP-affiliated Forest Service volunteer organization that both responds to accidents on Mount Washington and educates the public about winter safety.
 The Mount Washington Volunteer Ski Patrol is a 501c(3) nonprofit organization; donations to the fund are tax deductible.

 Types of grants available: The White Mountain Avalanche Education Fund is available to pursue avalanche knowledge and to deliver avalanche education through several avenues.